Officer suspended after video surfaces showing ex-NBA player Delonte West bloody, in handcuffs

 An outpouring of love and support have gone out for West, with many hoping he gets the medical treatment he needs.

 Former NBA player Lance Allred, who played with West on the Cleveland Cavaliers, wrote, “Delonte, my man, my teammate.
 I wish you peace.
-May the world learn compassion and choose to see you as a human being.”
+May the world learn compassion and choose to see you as a human being.
+You showed me kindness and I wish the world could see how kind you are.
+Hang in there. #DelonteWest.”